 I don't believe that most people are conniving or manipulative most of the time.
 I also don't believe that most economists have this view.
 Nonetheless, most economic theory research in the last 40 years has centered around what we call "strategic" behavior.
-In large part, I suspect that this is because non-strategic behavior is assumed to produce obvious results that are already well understood.
+In large part, I suspect that this is because non-strategic behavior is assumed to be uninteresting.
 Welfare will be maximized.
 Everyone will get along.
 A substantial share of my work is dedicated to showing that there are many interesting areas to explore that have nothing to do with strategic behavior.
-Indeed, first-order facts about the world that have never been researched in Economics or Finance are easily explained by people generally being good, helpful people.
+Indeed, first-order facts about the world that have never been researched in Economics or Finance are easily explained by people generally being good and helpful.

 Compensation policies reflect a lot more than moral hazard and adverse selection:

 Communication practices reflect a lot more than the struggle to overcome divergent interests: